-In addition, the priority of service for veterans and eligible spouses applies across all qualified employment and training programs

-The board will ensure all WIOA required partners are collaborating through the Operator that currently meets on a monthly basis.
+In addition, the priority of service for veterans and eligible spouses applies across all qualified employment and training programs currently meets on a monthly basis.
 The Workforce Delivery System Committee is currently working on a referral process that will become a policy to be monitored by Workforce Solutions.
 The referral process will be used for all required partners as well as other partners such as Community Based and Faith Based Organizations.